openstack/charm-vault/src/README.md

 * `ssl-key`

 > **Note**: The process of encrypting the Vault API is separate from that of using Vault to manage the encryption of OpenStack API services.
-See [Managing TLS certificates with Vault][cdg-vault-certs] in the [OpenStack Charms Deployment Guide][cdg] for details.
+See [Managing TLS certificates][cdg-vault-certs] in the [OpenStack Charms Deployment Guide][cdg] for details.

 ## Post-deployment tasks